What Is Water Damage?

 - Clean and deodorize salvageable items

-- Remove odors with air scrubbers, ozone, or thermal fogging
+- Remove odors with specialized equipment

 - HEPA vacuum remaining debris